 Could Be Better

-When you need to dehumidify a large basement, an open-plan lower level, or an entire floor of your home, the Hisense 70-Pint has the capacity and the pump to handle it.
-Its 70-pint daily extraction rate is the highest on this list by a wide margin, and the 5,000 sq. ft. coverage rating means it can tackle spaces that would overwhelm a standard 50-pint unit.
-Reviewers with large, unfinished basements and open-concept homes consistently report that the Hisense pulls humidity down to target levels faster and maintains it more reliably than smaller models they previously owned.
+When you need a pump-equipped dehumidifier for a large basement, an open-plan lower level, or an entire floor, the Hisense 50-Pint delivers the capacity and hands-free drainage to handle it.
+Its 50-pint daily extraction rate and 4,500 sq. ft. coverage rating mean it can tackle large spaces that would overwhelm smaller models.
+Reviewers with large basements and open-concept homes consistently report that the Hisense pulls humidity down to target levels and maintains it reliably over weeks and months of continuous operation.

 The built-in pump is the standout feature.
-It pushes water vertically up to 16 feet — the highest lift distance of any consumer dehumidifier we have evaluated.
-This means you can route the drain line from a deep basement floor up through a window, into a first-floor sink, or across a long horizontal run to a distant drain.
+It pushes water vertically, allowing you to route the drain line from a basement floor up through a window, into a first-floor sink, or across a long horizontal run to a distant drain.
 Reviewers in basement installations call this a game-changer, and multiple customer reviews mention running the Hisense unattended for weeks or even months.
 One common theme in reviews is buyers who replaced gravity-drain models specifically because they needed vertical drainage, and the Hisense delivered.

 What We Like